 - Wash clothes when back home.
 Preferably on 60°C/140°F & use soap.

 - Get all kinky and play with onesies (which you wash afterward at 60°C/140°F), plastic wrap mummification, improvised gloryholes, latex suits and other ‘sexy distancing’ games.

 - Washing up before and after sex is more important than ever.

 - Wash hands often with soap and water for at least 20 seconds.
 Longer is better.

-- Consider again to take a responsible decision and help ‘flatten the curve’.
+- Consider again to take a responsible decision and help defeating covid.

 Also: get tested regularly for STDs, STIs, and where appropriate, for covid.